ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

    :linenos:
    :emphasize-lines: 21, 22, 23, 37

     package main

     import (
     //  Import the entire framework for interracting with SDAccel from Go (including bundled verilog) _ "github.com/ReconfigureIO/sdaccel"

     // Use the new AXI protocol package for interracting with memory aximemory "github.com/ReconfigureIO/sdaccel/axi/memory"
     axiprotocol "github.com/ReconfigureIO/sdaccel/axi/protocol"

-     	"github.com/ReconfigureIO/addition"
     )

+    // function to add two uint32s
+    func Add(a uint32, b uint32) uint32 {
+    return a + b
+    }

     func Top(
     // The first set of arguments to this function can be any number
     // of Go primitive types and can be provided via `SetArg` on the host.

     // For this example, we have 3 arguments: two operands to add
     // together and an address in shared memory where the FPGA will
     // store the output.
     a uint32,
     b uint32,
     addr uintptr,

     // Set up channels for interacting with the shared memory memReadAddr chan<- axiprotocol.Addr,
     memReadData <-chan axiprotocol.ReadData,

     memWriteAddr chan<- axiprotocol.Addr,
     memWriteData chan<- axiprotocol.WriteData,
     memWriteResp <-chan axiprotocol.WriteResp) {

     // Since we're not reading anything from memory, disable those reads go axiprotocol.ReadDisable(memReadAddr, memReadData)

-     	// Add the two input integers together val := a + b
+    // Add the two input integers together val := Add(a, b)

     // Write the result of the addition to the shared memory address provided by the host aximemory.WriteUInt32(
       memWriteAddr, memWriteData, memWriteResp, false, addr, val)
     }

 What's next?
 -------------